Meeco/js-sdk/packages/cli/README.md

 List requested services for a given organization.
 Members of the organization with roles owner and admin can use this command to list the requested services for this organization.

 ```
-List requested services for a given organization.
-Members of the organization with roles owner and admin can use this command to list the requested services for this organization.

 USAGE
   $ meeco organization-services:list ORGANIZATION_ID